dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 See [Considerations](#considerations) on the security risks when enabling browsing.

 Note the two `app.UseStaticFiles` calls.
-The first one is required to serve the CSS, images and JavaScript in the *wwwroot* folder, and the second call for directory browsing of the *wwwroot/images* folder using the URL http://\<app>/MyImages:
+The first one is required to serve the CSS, images and JavaScript in the *wwwroot* folder, and the second call is for directory browsing of the *wwwroot/images* folder using the URL http://\<app>/MyImages:

 [!code-csharp[Main](static-files/sample/StartupBrowse.cs?highlight=3,5&name=snippet1)]

-## Serving a default document
+## Serve a default document

 Setting a default home page gives site visitors a place to start when visiting your site.
 In order for your Web app to serve a default page without the user having to fully qualify the URI, call the `UseDefaultFiles` extension method from `Startup.Configure` as follows.